flutter/website/index.md

 Flutter is optimized for today's, and tomorrow's, mobile devices.
 We are focused on low-latency input and high frame rates on Android and iOS.

+_Flutter is in technology preview._ You can build examples and demos, but we are still working on the APIs and capabilities.
+We hope you try it out and send us [feedback](mailto:flutter-dev@googlegroups.com).

 ## Next steps

  - [Getting started guide](getting-started)